janoulle/TweetPuller/README.md

 ##TODO:

-Allow users to authenticate in order to view protected tweets.
+1. Allow users to authenticate in order to view protected tweets.
+2. Update app to use Twitter's oauth scheme

 ##Problems?
 Tweet me (@janetalkstech) with any problems.
 This is very much a learning experience so bear with me. :)